 Get-ADOrganizationalUnit -Filter * -Properties CanonicalName | Select-Object -Property CanonicalName

-In the above PowerShell script, it uses the Get-AdOrganizationalUnit Filter parameter with wildcard character * gets all OU in the domain.
+In the above PowerShell script, the Get-AdOrganizationalUnit

 The output of the above command is: